 Route 76 is currently open and operational, and all alternative transportation options for the Doha Metro’s Gold and Red Lines are provided by electric buses.

-Karwa will gradually open eight bus stations equipped with electric charging stations in Al-Sudan, the Industrial Area, Al-Wakra, the Education City, Lusail, Gharrafa, and Msheireb from May to August 2022.
-Additionally, in November 2022, the West Bay Central Bus Station will open for business.
+Karwa has opened eight bus stations equipped with electric charging stations in Al-Sudan, the Industrial Area, Al-Wakra, the Education City, Lusail, Gharrafa, and Msheireb from May.
+From November 2022, the West Bay Central Bus Station is also open for business.

 Please note that the details will be updated accordingly.

 You can get to your stadium of choice from your hotel with relative ease.
 The Doha Metro network covers all World Cup 2022 stadiums along with many other popular destinations.
 Buses or taxis are also available in all areas and World Cup venues.
 Football fans can also access the water taxi, a new and exciting way to navigate and travel easily during the Qatar 2022 World Cup.

 Please note that ticket holders can use their Hayya Card and Hayya to Qatar 2022 app for free travel on matchdays.
 This includes the metro, Education City and Lusail trams, public buses and tournament bus services.

 It’s also worth noting that most hotels in close proximity to the stadiums will likely offer shuttle services to and from the stadium to accommodate football fans throughout the tournament.

 The stadium is located around 15 km north of central Doha.
 The Lusail Metro Station on the red line is a 10-minute walk from the stadium.
 You can also opt for the stadium express buses that will operate between the express bus hubs.
 Accessible parking options are available close to the Lusail stadium, as well as taxis and shared rides.